etiennebresciani/wellradpy/README.md

 There are various ways by which radius of influence and radius of investigation may be precisely defined.
 Accordingly, a large number of methods have been proposed for estimating radius of influence and radius of investigation.
 This package implements most existing methods.

 The calculations rely on major simplifying assumptions.
 Specifically: 2D (horizontal) confined flow, infinite domain, homogeneous hydraulic properties, single-porosity media, and fully-penetrating well.
-Also, only single-phase Newtonian fluids that flow according to Darcy?™s law are considered.
+Also, only single-phase Newtonian fluids that flow according to Darcy\'s law are considered.

 A paper will (hopefully) soon be published with all the details.